 All your information kept in one place, to help those you love care for you

-If you are getting old and frail, who is the person you would trust to tell you your driving is so bad you need to stop?
+If someone you know is getting old and frail, who is the person they would trust to tell them their driving is so bad they need to stop?

-Or if you had an accident and had to be rushed to hospital, where would anyone find your medical details if you were too ill to provide them?
+Or if they had an accident and had to be rushed to hospital, where would anyone find their medical details if they were too ill to provide them?

-This handbook is where all this information can be kept, in one place, to help those we love care for us.
+This handbook is where all this information can be kept, in one place, to help those we love and care for their friends and family.

-There is no way of avoiding the sadness and anxiety that comes with a grave llness, old age and death but setting out how we want to deal with it can make it so much easier for everyone.
+There is no way of avoiding the sadness and anxiety that comes with a grave illness, old age and death but setting out how to deal with it can make it so much easier for everyone.

 Just writing to give you some feedback regarding your book, ‘how to die happy’.

 I work in palliative care and constantly encouraging patients and carers to discuss as a family, the important matters that everyone needs to address such as Wills funerals POA etc.

 I have found your book to be very user-friendly.

 A perfect size, easy to navigate and covers absolutely everything that needs to be addressed when a loved one is terminally ill or post death.